-We know that connecting the classroom with the community is a powerful way to unlock students’ potential and engage them in learning, and our guiding values of student voice, reflection, and real-world curriculum drive this intention.
+Connecting the classroom with the community is a powerful way to unlock students’ potential and engage them in learning.

 Need in Deed, in its delivery of services to the community, does not discriminate on the basis of age, race, color, religion, creed, citizenship status, marital status, sexual orientation, sex, gender identity or expression, genetic information, national origin, disability, medical condition, veteran status or any other protected status under applicable law.

-We believe that every child has the right to a high-quality education.
-A high-quality education builds students’ cognitive, social, and emotional skills; puts students at the center of the learning experience; and connects skills and concepts to the world around them.
+We believe that every child has the right to a high-quality education that puts students at the center of the learning experience.

 We believe that students’ curiosity, leadership, and lived experience drive learning.

 We believe that classroom teachers benefit from a community of practice and support that cultivates their capacity and skills.

 We believe that public education is stronger when teachers, students, and communities listen to and learn from each other.